 Recipient Rights

-The provider shall strictly comply with all Recipient Rights provisions of the Mental Health Code and of the MDHHS Rules.
+The provider shall strictly comply with all Recipient Rights provisions of the Mental Health Code, Public Health Code, and of the MDHHS Rules.
 The Provider agrees to post a copy of Payor-provided Summary of Rights, as guaranteed by the Mental Health Code and the MDHHS Rules, in a conspicuous place in each building where consumers are served.
 The Consumers shall be protected from rights violations while they are receiving supports/services under this Agreement.
 The Provider shall report all alleged rights violations regarding a Consumer hereunder to the Payor’s Office of Recipient Rights designated staff representative in writing on Payor-designated forms.
 Provider shall notify Payor of the number and nature of all recipient rights complaints in each month by no later than the 10th of the following month.

 The Provider shall comply with the mechanisms established by the Payor for protecting recipient rights and shall accept the final jurisdiction of the Payor’s Recipient Rights Office, policies, procedures, and process and agrees to implement appropriate remedial action for substantiated violations of guaranteed by the Mental Health Code and the Rules.
 The Payor shall furnish the provider with copies of applicable recipient rights policies of the Payor.